snek5000/snek5000/docs/tuto_phill_setup.myst.md

 params.nek.stat.io_step = 10
 ```

-## Creation of the simulation directory
+## Creation of the simulation object and directory

 Now let's create the simulation object (We usually use the name `sim`.):